abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/02-Data-Structures.md

 it's based on **LIFO** (last in - first out)

+- used in
-- used in programming languages when calling functions in the **call stack**
+  - programming languages when calling functions in the **call stack**
+  - some commands like: `undo`
+  - go back to previous page
 - `peek` --> is to view the top most plate
-- stacks can be implemented using **Arrays** or **linked-lists**, as arrays allow for **cache locality** which is faster when accessing its items in memory because they're right next to each other versus a `linked-list` that has them scattered all over memory
+- stacks can be implemented using **Arrays** or **linked-lists**, as:
+  - `arrays` allow for **cache locality** which is faster when accessing its items in memory because they're right next to each other
+  - `linked-list`, but note that it has its items scattered all over memory, so it will be slower that `array`

 ---